 There’s a reason Xiao Long Bao is our namesake.
 These steamed dumplings, originating in Shanghai, are filled with a homemade pork and chicken bone broth, ground pork, and our house mix of aromatics.
 Gently steamed inside a bamboo basket, they are served with a dish of red vinegar and sliced ginger.

-*Currently not available for takeout
+*Not available for takeout

 Baozi or simply, bao, are yeast-leavened buns stuffed with fillings and steamed to pillowy perfection.
 We offer both meat and vegan options: pork & cabbage or mushroom & chive—and the occasional special like char su (bbq pork) bao, curry chicken bao, or our infamous cheeseburger bao.

-Jasper and Laura bonded over their love of NYC—Laura being born and raised in Times Square—jogging, bar cruising, cooking, and time spent with family.
+Jasper and Linh bonded over their love of NYC—Laura being born and raised in Times Square—jogging, bar cruising, cooking, and time spent with family.
 Their natural ambition, curiosity, and penchant for warm meals reflected the welcoming spirit of what they knew a restaurant could be.